lorenzoc25/mini-kafka/README.md

 This is only meant for educational and practice purposes and is not intended to be used in production.

 ## Todos
+- [ ] Add support for multiple partitions
+  - Needs to add partition in the consumer record
+  - Test if the original testcase still works
+  - A consumer can specify which partition to consume from

 - [ ] Handle multithreaded producer/consumer requests
-- [ ] Add support for multiple partitions
 - [ ] Able to connect to real Kafka brokers
 - [ ] Add support for consumer groups